csdambros/Atlantic_Forest_Mammals/All_analysis_simplified.md

 Additionally, we tested for the direct association of the response variables against the environmental predictors.
-For this test, we used a linear regression model (OLS) starting with all environmental predictors in the model.
-We then tested all sets of variables in each regression model, and the best fit model was chosen based on the Akaike Information Criterion (AIC) values.
-For the grouped data, we created three sets of models: (1) Using the neutral and Mid-domain predictions as a predictor variables along with the environmental variables in the model as suggested by Letten et al. (2013); (2) using the neutral and Mid-domain predictions as a null hypothesis and testing for association of residuals with the environmental variables; and (3) a regression with only the environmental variables as predictors.
+For this test, we used a linear regression model (OLS) starting with all environmental predictors in the model (conservation, vegetation, PCAbclim1, PCAbclim2).
+For the grouped data, we created three sets of models: (1) Using the neutral and Mid-domain predictions as a predictor variables along with the environmental variables in the model, as suggested by Letten et al. (2013); (2) using the neutral and Mid-domain predictions as a null hypothesis and testing for association of residuals with the environmental variables; and (3) a regression with only the environmental variables as predictors.
 We used both the raw environmental data and the prediction from the logistic simulation as predictor variables.
-This gave a total of 10 models (Table XX).
+This gave a total of 10 models (Table S1;S3).
 The models were compared by their AIC values.

-Table XX.
-MidD+Env; ResMidD+Env; MidD+LEnv; ResMidD+LEnv; Neutral+Env; ResNeutral+Env; Neutral+LEnv; ResNeutral+LEnv; Env; LEnv.